marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 {% endhighlight %}

-If everything went well, the system should boot into exact same system as before.
+If everything went well, the system should boot into the exact same environment as before.